huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Friday
 - [x] Sunday

-#### Zendaya won a Best LEading Actress Emmy for her role on what TV show?
+#### Zendaya won a Best Leading Actress Emmy for her role on what TV show?

 - [ ] I Think You Should Leave
 - [x] Euphoria